-Chicken Biryani a one-pot Indian classic food dish, where marinated chicken is steam-cooked with aromatic basmati rice and flavored with saffron and cardamom.
+Chicken Biryani or Chicken Dum Biryani is a one-pot Indian classic food dish, where marinated chicken is steam-cooked with aromatic basmati rice and flavored with saffron and cardamom.

-In this simplified and easy recipe for Chicken Biryani in Instant Pot, I create authentic biryani flavors using my electrical pressure cooker, the Instant Pot.
+In this simplified and easy Instant Pot Chicken Biryani recipe, I create authentic biryani flavors using my electrical pressure cooker, the Instant Pot.
 And it’s all done in under an hour, from start to finish!

-Chicken Biryani is a slow-cooked rice-based dish, made by steam-cooking basmati rice, with chicken that has been marinated in yogurt and fragrant Indian spices like garam masala.
+Traditionally, Chicken Biryani is slow-cooked by steam-cooking basmati rice, with chicken that has been marinated in yogurt and fragrant Indian spices like garam masala.

 The process of cooking the meat and rice in steam is called Dum, where the cooking vessel is sealed with wet dough and an airtight environment is created for cooking.
-In this easy chicken dum biryani recipe, I mimicked that ‘Dum’ cooking style using my pressure cooker.
+In this easy chicken dum biryani recipe, I mimicked that ‘Dum’ cooking style using my electric instant pot pressure cooker.

 There are many theories about the origin of ‘Biryani’.
 From what I’ve read about it, I believe that it originated in Persia and was brought to India by the Mughals.
 As per this this theory, Biryani is an Indian adaptation of the Persian Pilaf.